Ioana-Postolache/eCommerceApp/README.md

 # eCommerce Application

-This project contains an eCommerce app in Spring Boot with proper authentication and authorization controls so users can only access their data, and that data can only be accessed in a secure way.
+This project contains an eCommerce app written in Java using Spring Boot, Hibernate ORM, and the H2 database, with proper authentication and authorization controls so users can only access their data, and that data can only be accessed in a secure way.

-## Project Template
+## Packages
-First, you'll want to get set up with the template.
-The template is written in Java using Spring Boot, Hibernate ORM, and the H2 database.
-H2 is an in memory database, so if you need to retry something, every application startup is a fresh copy.

-To use the template, import it in the IDE of your choice as a Spring Boot application.
-Where required, this readme assumes the eclipse IDE.

-Once the project is set up, you will see 5 packages:

 * demo - this package contains the main method which runs the application